abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_07_Implementing_and_configuring_network_infrastructure_services_in_Windows Server.md

 #### Task 4: Configure conditional forwarding

 1. On **SEA-ADM1**, in **DNS Manager**, expand **SEA-SVR1.contoso.com**, and then select **Conditional Forwarders**.
-1. Select **Conditional Forwarders**, display its context-sensitive menu, and then, in the menu, select **New Conditional Forwarder**.
+1. Select **Conditional Forwarders**, display its context-sensitive menu, and then, in the menu, right click and select **New Conditional Forwarder**.
 1. In the **New Conditional Forwarder** dialog box, in the **DNS Domain** box, enter **Contoso.com**.
 1. In the **IP addresses of the master servers** box, enter **172.16.10.10**, and then select **Enter**.